unrealities/MTGA_Draft_17Lands/README.md

 ### The Solution

+**This is a configurable setting. `Enable P1P1 OCR` is enabled by default.**

-We implemented the following solution in v3.19. **This only works for P1P1.
-After you have selected a card, only Arena logs are used**:
+The following solution is for P1P1.
+After you have selected a card, only Arena logs are used:

-- A screenshot is taken when you press the `Refresh` button.
-The application converts the image to a base64 string.
+- A screenshot is taken when you press the `Refresh` button. **enable `Save P1P1 Screenshots` setting to store images that are sent.**
+- The application converts the image to a base64 string.
 - The string and a list of possible card names are sent to a Google Cloud Function (GCF).
 - The GCF uses Google Vision API for Optical Character Recognition (OCR).
 This API returns all text detected in the image.
 - The Google Vision results are compared to the possible card names sent via [TheFuzz](https://github.com/seatgeek/thefuzz).